 Broadband services are available in areas throughout Springwater; however, a large geographic portion of Springwater is considered rural in nature and as such, residents living in these areas may not have access to reliable, stable broadband service.
 This can be confirmed by reviewing the Improving Connectivity for Ontario Map.

-As a result, a new Springwater Community Broadband Advisory Committee has been formed to assist in fostering partnerships between interested Springwater residents and local internet services providers.
+As a result, a Springwater Community Broadband Advisory Committee has been formed to assist in fostering partnerships between interested Springwater residents and local internet services providers.
 The Committee was formed to facilitate community broadband expansion in Springwater and advocate to other levels of government for additional funding to support rural community broadband projects in the Township.

 To stay informed of updates please subscribe to the webpage below.